denisebitca/festplayer/README.md

 Festplayer is weird.
 You must place your songs in **../songs**.
 Make sure PHP is correctly configured.

-**It is mandatory that you change the logo included with this repository (located in ./images/logo.png) after forking, if you plan to use the player publically.**

 ## Screenshots

 *Be aware that the screenshots do not reflect the latest version, as the UI is being constantly changed.*